Buying life insurance?

 People make a few common mistakes with life insurance, such as buying the wrong kind of insurance for their circumstances.
 For example, someone in their 20s or 30s who purchases term life to protect a young family may find that their policy expires while children still depend on their income.
 Another common mistake is not buying enough coverage, so the benefit paid to beneficiaries may be too small to cover their needs.
 Finally, waiting too long to purchase a life insurance policy can also be a costly mistake since premiums are generally more expensive for older buyers.

 If you're looking to purchase life insurance, consider talking things over with someone who can help you decide whether term life, whole life, or another type of coverage is right for you.
 A broker or financial professional can help you compare alternative options and determine which type of policy best suits your personal finance goals.
-If you don't have someone to discuss insurance with, Guardian can help you find a nearby financial representative who will listen to your needs and help guide you to the right solution.
+If you don't have someone to discuss insurance with, Guardian can help you find a nearby financial professional who will listen to your needs and help guide you to the right solution.

 Can you get life insurance on just anyone?